Design 101

 As the name implies, diamond tufting has staggered dimples that create a diamond-shaped pattern on the piece.
 It is the most popular and traditional type of tufted furniture.
 This tufting pattern can be executed with or without buttons.
 The diamond shape can be accentuated with pleated folds or seamed panels.

-This furniture has extra padding in every diamond-shaped tuft, so it's more comfortable and durable than other styles.
+Every diamond-shaped tuft has extra padding embedded within the furniture, so it’s more comfortable and durable than other styles.
 The diamonds also stand out more than classic button tufting, creating a striking appearance.

 Biscuit tufting